dekuNukem/duckyPad-Pro/README.md

 Incorporating 4 years worth of feedback from the [original duckyPad](link_here), now with **Rotary Encoders**, **Bluetooth**, **Expansion Modules**, and more!

-duckyPad Pro is designed for power users who demand advanced macro scripting and customization way beyond QMK/VIA.
+duckyPad Pro is designed for power users who demand advanced macro scripting and customization beyond the shackles of QMK/VIA.

 ![alt_text](resources/photos/title.jpeg)